aps-programmingCourse/course-material/README.md

 # course-material
-This is where all of the files for the programming course will be housed.
+This is where all of the lesson files are for the programming course.